EarthBigData/openSAR/training/INSTALLATION.md

 [training@earthbigdata.com](mailto:training@earthbigdata.com)

-Subject: SERVIR SAR TRAINING, githubusername: YOUR-GITHUB-USERNAME
+Subject: SAR TRAINING, githubusername: YOUR-GITHUB-USERNAME

 We will add you as a collaborator to the code distrubution site, which will allow you to access and download all course material ,as well as make your own contributions to the code.